tweakmy/ue4-in-docker/README.md

 ````
 $docker build -t ue4:master .
 ````
-and wait a long time
+and wait a long time because it will download all the dependencies

 6) While waiting, inspect your /dev folder by ls /dev
 ````